rhyannonjoy/pawfinder-service/README.md

-# to-do-service
+# PawFinder Service

-REST API Sample for shared documentation practice

-For the REST API docs, see [The To-Do Service docs](https://uwc2-apidoc.github.io/to-do-service-sp25/).
+Connect animal shelters with potential adopters through a simple, flexible API that enables developers to build pet adoption platforms with real-time availability data.

 **NOTE**:

+REST API portfolio project for shared documentation practice.
-This code is experimental and is intended for instructional use only.
+This code is experimental and is intended for educational purposes only.
 Use at your own risk.
 No warranty of serviceability is expressed or implied.

 ## Contributing documentation